-Take a journey to hell and have a bite at Tokyo’s quirky Yurei Bar!
+Take a journey to the underworld and have a bite at Tokyo’s quirky ghost bar!

-Halloween in Japan is clearly this bar’s time to shine, but no matter what season it might be any dull evening can be vastly improved with a daring visit to Yurei Bar.
+Halloween in Japan is clearly this bar’s time to shine, but regardless of the season any dull evening can be vastly improved with a daring visit to Yurei Bar.

 The menu of ghastly treats will offer something for every palate (mortal or otherwise), but the most popular feature is the Russian Roulette that’s result isn’t fatal but awfully scary.